ibm-cloud-docs/EventStreams/eventstreams155.md

 To temporarily prevent access, remove the Authorization created between your {{site.data.keyword.messagehub}} and {{site.data.keyword.keymanagementserviceshort}} instances. {{site.data.keyword.messagehub}} can no longer access the data because it can no longer access the key.

 To remove access permanently you can delete the key.
 However, extreme caution must be taken because this operation is non-recoverable.
+You will lose all access to message data.

 In both cases the {{site.data.keyword.messagehub}} instance shuts down and no longer accepts or processes connections.
 An activity tracker event is generated to report the action.
 For more information, see [{{site.data.keyword.cloudaccesstrailshort}} events](/docs/services/EventStreams?topic=eventstreams-at_events).